-Preparing your garden for pests starts with plants that deter pests as well as using plants that attract predators of pests by using companion planting to not take up valuable space.
+Preparing your garden for pests starts with plants that deter pests as well as using plants that attract predators of pests by using companion planting.

-Other natural and effective methods for pest control are essential oils, diatomaceous earth, and homemade insecticidal soap.
+Other organic and effective methods are the use of essential oils, diatomaceous earth, and homemade insecticidal soap.

-Pest control we always are an ongoing battle, so having a variety of different methods as well as enough of the product on hand is essential.
+Dealing with any pest is always going to be an ongoing battle, so having a variety of different methods as well as enough of the product on hand is essential.

 8. WEED CONTROL

-Like pest control, weed control is a constant task that needs to happen, but it doesn’t need to be a chore of pulling them by hand.
+Like pest control, keeping the weeds at bay is a constant task that needs to happen, but it doesn’t need to be a chore of pulling them by hand.
 Yes sometimes this needs to be done but there are other easier methods.

 For a food garden, covering crops that hug the ground is a good method because they keep them from growing.
 Using cover crops will also help to put organic matter into the soil when tilled.

 In areas like walking paths, vinegar can be sprayed on the ground to kill any weeds.